abadid/cmsc424-spring2018/project2/README.md

 - If you want to test your answer to Question 1, use: `python SQLTesting.py -dbname flights -q 1`.
 The program compares the result of running your query against the provided answer (in the `answers.py` file).

-- Similarly for Question 3, use: `python SQLTesting.py -dbname stpc -q 3`

 - The -v flag will print out more information, including the correct and submitted answers etc.

 ### Submission Instructions
-- Submit your answers to Q1 and Q3, (Part I, SQL query) in `queries.py`
+- Submit your answers to Q1 in `queries.py`
-- Submit your answers to Q2, Q3 (Part I, PL/pgSQL Function) and Q3 (Part II) in `answers.txt`
+- Submit your answers to Q2, Q3 in `answers.txt`
 - Submit your answer to Q4 in `trigger.sql`

 <br />